 You can buy swordfish fresh or frozen.
 If frozen, allow it to defrost first before marinating it.
 If you buy swordfish from your local seafood market, the color should always be pale white-pinkish not brown, and it should not have a fishy smell, at all.
 Seafood is always best when you cook it the day it’s bought.

 I always ask the person behind the counter if I can smell my seafood before I buy it to make sure it’s fresh.
 It sounds weird, but I do it every time.

 The olive oil and the fresh lemon juice in the marinade is what keeps this Swordfish Oreganata super moist.
 And, in addition, we continue to pour on additional lemon juice and olive oil to our swordfish steaks while they’re cooking.

 This will ensure the swordfish steaks will turn out moist and juicy every time.
-Plus, it’s finished off with a good squeeze of fresh lemon juice.
+Plus, it’s finished off with an extra squeeze of fresh lemon juice on top.

 Since it’s been raining, I decided to make my Swordfish Oreganata inside on stove-top.
-When grilling inside, it helps especially with some of the clean-up to place a splatter screen over the swordfish while it’s cooking, and it’s best to use a cast-iron grill pan.
+When grilling or pan searing inside, it helps especially with some of the clean-up to place a splatter screen over the swordfish while it’s cooking, and it’s best to use a cast-iron grill pan.